QUB-ASL/bzzz/docs/SETUP.md

 ```
 for more information on Generating a new SSH key and adding it to the ssh-agent visit [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-To add the SSH key to your GitHub account follow the [guide line](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+To add the SSH key to your GitHub account follow these [guidelines](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 After all the above steps are complete run the following
 ```